The Poisoned Generation

 Joan Dominique, who lived in the lead-poisoned Desire projects, sees long-term effects in her children who deal with hearing problems, ADHD, and learning disabilities.
 “It just makes me angry because my kids are hurt and can’t succeed the way I know they should,” Dominique told me.
 “These kids are working at Popeyes now.”

 For some HANO kids, even the stability of a fast-food job is permanently out of reach.
-Marcel Coleman—one of the then-infant plaintiffs in the Billieson court dockets—was shot and killed in the Florida neighborhood in 2015.
+Marcel Coleman—one of the then-infant plaintiffs in the Billieson et. al v.
+City of New Orleans court dockets—was shot and killed in the Florida neighborhood in 2015.
 Among the leading plaintiffs, Ronald Green was also killed, and many others didn’t make it to see the settlement.
 Some of the young men—made turbulent, their mothers claim, from the lingering effects of lead—who should have collected settlements missed out, locked away in places with names like Angola, Dixon, and Elayn Hunt.

 For each of these missing victims, the unasked question is the same: How much of a role did lead poisoning play in their fates?